Ashley Montagu Resolution

 The Ashley Montagu Resolution refers to the petition to the World Court to end the genital modification and mutilation of children worldwide.

 Endorsement of the petition also includes the 1989 Universal Declaration on Circumcision, Excision, and Incision which holds that medically unnecessary surgical circumcisions, excisions and incisions on male and female genitals constitute an act of cruel, inhuman and degrading treatment within the terms of Article 5 of the Universal Declaration of Human Rights.

 Signatories include original endorsers include doctors, nurses, humanists, journalists, and activists including NOCIRC founder and RN, Marilyn Milos.
 Prominent signatories include Nobel Laureate in Physiology and Medicine Francis Crick and polio vaccine inventor Jonas Salk.
 The petition has been signed by at least two Nobel Prize winners.

+Over 2,500 others have signed it virtually after the original publication.